 This is a recipe that we've been making for years, and we still love it.
 It's a great dish to take to a party, serve with a Mexican-inspired feast, or make for a quick lunch.

-Why you'll love this chipotle guacamole dip
+Why you'll love this smoky guacamole with chipotle peppers

 - Smoky chipotle peppers.
 Once you try this recipe, you'll wonder why you've never added them to your guacamole before.

 - Ground cumin.
-This not so common guacamole ingredient totally kicks it up a notch.
+This not-so-common guacamole ingredient totally kicks it up a notch.

 - You'll get all the compliments on your amazing guacamole skills when you bring this to a party.

 - With a big bowl in front of you, life will be all about eating amazing dip that just so happens to be healthy, too.

 - It is just as delicious served with crunchy raw veggies as it is with corn chips.
 (Ok ok, almost as delicious.)

 Ingredients in smoky guacamole

 Avocados – we use three large, ripe avocados.